2008 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act

 Security education programs are conducted at residence halls at least once a semester.
 Freshmen orientation is done at the beginning of spring semester.
 Security seminars or newsletters are used regularly each year to inform faculty and staff of crime prevention issues and techniques.

-In the event that a situation arises, either on or off campus, that, in the judgement of the Director of Public Safety, constitutes an ongoing or continuing threat, a campus wide "timely warning" will be issued.
+In the event that a situation arises, either on or off campus, that, in the judgement of the Director of Campus Security, constitutes an ongoing or continuing threat, a campus wide "timely warning" will be issued.
 Electronic media such as mass e-mail, phone mail, and a campus radio station are used to disseminate information to students, faculty and staff.
 Electronic bulletin boards are used and notices may also be distributed by hand and posted in affected areas of campus when warranted.
 This includes residence halls with door to door notification if needed.

 Crime prevention packets are given to victims of crime.
 The packet contains information on reporting protocol, victims assistance and crime prevention suggestions.